transdigiware/blockchain/enterprise_app_upgrade.md

 You might need to update your application before your Enterprise Plan network is upgraded from Fabric v1.1 to Fabric v1.4.3.
 The peer-based EventHub has been removed in Fabric v1.4.3.
 If you are still using the old peer-based based service, you must update your applications to use the new channel-based event service.
 Because you can use channel events on Fabric v1.1, you can migrate your application at any time.
 {: java}

-## Step Two: Upgrade your version of the Fabric SDK
+## Step two: Upgrade your version of the Fabric SDK
 {: #enterprise-upgrade-applications-two}

 When your Enterprise Plan network is running on Fabric 1.4.3, you can upgrade the 1.4 version of your Fabric SDK.
 Upgrading the Fabric SDK allows you to update your application to use service discovery and take advantage of other improvements.
 If you are using Node Fabric SDK, go to the [Node Fabric SDK documentation](https://fabric-sdk-node.github.io/release-1.4/index.html) for more information.